clowder-framework/clowder2/README.md

 ## Developing

 When developing, the required services can be run using Docker.
-You can then run the backend and frontend standalone from the command line or in your favorite IDE (to make debugging easier).
+You can then run the backend and frontend modules from the command line or in your favorite IDE (to make debugging easier).
 We recommend using [PyCharm](https://www.jetbrains.com/pycharm/) and have made our run configurations available in the `.run` folder.
 PyCharm should automatically import it, but you will have to change the path to the Python virtual environment to point to your path on your host.